Asymptotic tensor rank is characterized by polynomials: Introduction

 \subsubsection{New results}

-In this paper: \begin{itemize} \item We prove that asymptotic tensor rank is computable from above: over ``computable fields'', for every upper bound $r$ there is an algorithm that, given any $d \times d \times d$ tensor~$T$, decides if its asymptotic tensor rank is at most $r$. \item As the core ingredient, we prove over any field $\FF$ that the sublevel sets of asymptotic tensor rank are Zariski-closed.
-This means that each such set is precisely determined by the vanishing of a finite set of polynomials on tensors.
-It follows that the sublevel sets are also Euclidean-closed, and that $\asymprank$ is lower-semi-continuous, just like matrix rank. \item Using the above, we prove for asymptotic tensor rank that the set of values it takes on all tensors is well-ordered (discrete from above) and complete (in the Euclidean topology).
-In particular, in the context of the matrix multiplication exponent $\omega$, we find that there is a constant $\eps> 0$ such that no tensor has exponent between $\omega$ and $\omega+\eps$. \item We prove the above results in great generality, for tensors of any order, and for a large collection of tensor parameters that generalizes asymptotic rank, including Strassen's asymptotic spectrum. \item As a technical ingredient for the general version of our result we develop new lower bounds on a type of tensor-to-matrix transformation (max-rank) that may be of independent interest. \end{itemize}
+In this paper: \begin{itemize} \item We prove that asymptotic tensor rank is computable from above: over ``computable fields'', for every upper bound $r$ there is an algorithm that, given any $d \times d \times d$ tensor~$T$, decides if its asymptotic tensor rank is at most $r$. \item As the core ingredient, we prove, over any field $\FF$, that for a broad class of regularized tensor functionals, including all points in Strassen's asymptotic spectrum, the sublevel sets on every fixed tensor format are Zariski-closed.
+For tensors over subfields of~$\CC$, it follows that these functionals are lower-semicontinuous in the Euclidean topology.
+In particular, for asymptotic tensor rank, every sublevel set is determined by the vanishing of finitely many polynomials on tensors. \item We prove for asymptotic tensor rank that the set of values it takes on all tensors is well-ordered (discrete from above), and that when~$\FF = \CC$ this set is closed in the Euclidean topology.
+In particular, in the context of the matrix multiplication exponent~$\omega$, we find that there is a constant $\eps > 0$ such that no tensor has asymptotic rank strictly between~$2^\omega$ and~$2^{\omega + \eps}$. \item For every point in Strassen's asymptotic spectrum, we prove that the set of values attained on tensors of arbitrary format is well-ordered.
+Via Strassen's duality, the Zariski-closedness of asymptotic spectrum sublevel sets further implies that for every tensor $T$, the set of tensors $S$ with $S^{\boxtimes n} \leq T^{\boxtimes (n + o(n))}$ (i.e., asymptotic restrictions of $T$) is Zariski-closed. \item As a technical ingredient for the general version of our result we develop new lower bounds on a type of tensor-to-matrix transformation (max-rank) that may be of independent interest. \end{itemize}